 Mr Lawyer man - cairns

-Mr Lawyer Man is not a lawyer, and cannot offer legal advice for any enquiry.
+Mr Lawyer Man is not a practicing lawyer, and cannot offer legal advice for any enquiry.

-The purpose of this website is to be an assembly of vocabulary, ideas, examples, observations, essays and thinking around legal ideas which may help readers with problem solving.
+The original purpose of this website was to be an assembly of vocabulary, ideas, examples, observations, essays and thinking around legal ideas which may help readers with problem solving.
 This website is an idea towards making legal ideas accessible.
 There are more and more excellent resources and case notes published by practicing lawyers, and they are all part of providing access to justice, and access to the law.
-Therefore, the Mr Lawyer Man website is adding to that space and exists to publish and share assignments, and ideas, while Mr Lawyer Man is a student at JCU in Cairns.
+Therefore, the Mr Lawyer Man website in 2021 will expand from a space that exists to publish and share assignments, to a space that promotes new ideas and thinking about accessing information about the law.

 Making a Will in Queensland, like many common law jurisdictions, requires the Will to fulfil the writing and execution requirements of section 10 of the Succession Act 1981 (Qld).

 R v Kina was a tragic miscarriage of justice, largely caused by the legal system, and her legal representatives in Cairns.
 Robyn Bella Kina's conviction was ultimately quashed, but not before she had spent years in jail....

 Obtaining digital evidence is one thing, it is another thing to get that evidence.
 Technical and jurisdictional impediments, together with the self interest of corporations that operate across sovereign borders, presents Australian courts...

 Another purpose of this site is to help the reader create options by thinking about legal concepts which open up all sides of a problem.
 Your side, the other side.
 One way of doing this is by applying an ADR (Alternative Dispute Resolution) principle of putting the dispute to one side, and joining with the other side to tackle the problem with a common goal in mind, and solve the problem together.
 See blogs page for an essay about this.